The CPS cracks down on Money Laundering; but to what effect?

 Prior to the update to the guidance, the CPS would not bring a prosecution under section 330 where there was insufficient evidence to establish that money laundering was planned or undertaken.
-However, in the updated guidance the CPS has indicated its willingness to bring a prosecution where “individuals in the regulated sector receive information giving rise to a suspicion, or provides reasonable grounds for suspecting, that another is engaged in money laundering, regardless of whether it subsequently transpires that the money laundering cannot be proven, or that it did not occur”.
+However, in the updated guidance the CPS has indicated its willingness to bring a prosecution where “individuals in the regulated sector receive information giving rise to a suspicion, or provides reasonable grounds for suspecting, that another is engaged in money laundering, an offence is committed by failing to make a report under section 330, regardless of whether it subsequently transpires that the money laundering cannot be proven, or that it did not occur”.

 This is a potentially significant development given that one of the critical barriers in proving the offence under the previous guidance lay in the very real difficulty of proving that money laundering had actually taken place.
 Simply establishing a proper subjective or objective basis for such suspicion, however strong the grounds may be, and despite an array of ‘red flags’ being apparent, was not enough to justify a prosecution.
 That barrier has now been removed and we await the effects of that removal.